When is detective drama Vera on TV?

 Blethyn, who was born in Kent, says: “I can honestly say I love the beauty of Northumberland, whether it’s a seascape, landscape, the moors, or the city.
 It’s stunning.”

 Choose episodes can be found on the ITV Hub.
-You may as well buy instalments from any collection on Amazon Prime Video.
+You too can buy instalments from any sequence on Amazon Prime Video.

 Add Comment